ansys/pyworkbench/doc/source/contribute/documentarian.rst

 =======================

 `Tox`_ is used for automating the build of the documentation.
-There are different environments for cleaning the build, and building the documentation in different formats such as HTML. , and running the tests.
-The following environments are available:
+There are different environments for cleaning the build, building the documentation in different formats such as HTML, and running the tests.

 The following environments are available: